King Yi of Zhou (Xie)

 King Yi of Zhou (周夷王 (Zhōu Yí Wáng)), personal name Ji Xie, was a king of China's Zhou dynasty.
 Estimated dates of his reign are 885–878 BC or 865–858 BC.

+Reign

-He was preceded by his great-uncle, King Xiao, who could have overthrown his father.
-In the third year of his reign, King Yi sided with Marquis of Ji in a dispute with Duke Ai of Qi and executed Duke Ai by boiling him to death in a large cauldron.
+King Yi was preceded by his great-uncle, King Xiao, who may have overthrown his father.
+In his second year, King Yi accepted jadeware from the people of Ba and Lü, and used it in ceremony.
+In the next year, King Yi sided with Marquis of Ji in a dispute with Duke Ai of Qi and executed Duke Ai by boiling him to death in a large cauldron.
 King Yi installed Duke Ai's younger half-brother Lü Jing (Duke Hu of Qi) on the Qi throne.
+During his sixth year, he went to She Lin (社林) to hunt, and returned with a captured rhinoceros.

 During his reign there were wars in the south with the Chu state and the Dongyi.
 According to the Records of the Grand Historian, during his reign the royal power was not strong and the regional rulers failed to pay obeisance to the Zhou royal court.

-He was succeeded by his son, King Li.
+During a bout of illness, feudal lords paid sacrifices to him at mountains and rivers in hopes of his recovery.
+However, he died nevertheless, and was succeeded by his son, King Li.